PawseySC/container-workflows/_episodes/07-bio-example.md

 exercises: 0
 questions:
 objectives:
-- Run a real-world bioinformatics application in a docker container
+- Run a real-world bioinformatics application in a Docker container

 keypoints:
 ---